 The FCC concluded that an impartial entity should be selected to be the database administrator.
 In addition, it believed that a regionally deployed database system will ensure that carriers have the number portability routing information necessary to route telephone calls between carriers' networks, and will also promote uniformity in the provision of such number portability data.
 FCC required the North American Numbering Council (NANC), which is responsible for selecting the new North American Numbering Plan Administrator, to select the regional database provider as well as determine all technical interoperability and operational standards associated with a regional database.
-The FCC provided the states the ability to opt out of using a regional database and develop a state specific database.
+The FCC provided that the states could decide not to participate in a regional database and develop a state specific database.
 However, the state database must meet the national requirements and operational standards recommended by the NANC.
-Carriers within the state can petition the FCC for relief if a state opts out of a regional database, and the state's decision to opt out of a regional database delays the deployment of longterm number portability.
+Carriers within the state can petition the FCC for relief if a state decides not to participate in a regional database, and the state's decision delays the deployment of long-term number portability.

 Once the FCC issued Order No. FCC 96-286, the FNPSG evaluated the six permanent number portability methods discussed above based on the FCC's criteria.
-LRN was the only long term number portability mechanism that met the FCC's nine criteria for a permanent mechanism.

-It became apparent that the evaluation of LRN made more sense on a regional basis than on a state-by-state basis since, for the most part, the industry segments doing the evaluations were the same for a specific region.
-Therefore, the FNPSG believed it would be beneficial for the Florida carriers if the FNPSG worked to help implement a Southeast Region Number Portability Mechanism. the Georgia effort to implement permanent number portability was ahead of Florida's efforts, the FNPSG believed it would be best to use the extensive work done by the industry in Georgia and apply that to Florida.
-This approach would minimize the duplication of efforts in areas that would be shared between states in a regional approach, such as the development of the database.
+LRN was the only long term number portability mechanism that met the FCC's nine criteria for a The group concluded that it was more permanent mechanism. efficient to evaluate LRN on a regional basis than on a state-bystate basis since, for the most part, the industry segments doing the evaluations were the same for a specific region.
+Therefore, the FNPSG believed it would be beneficial to the Florida carriers if the FNPSG worked to help implement a Southeast Region Number Portability mechanism.
+Since the Georgia effort to implement permanent number portability was ahead of Florida's efforts, the FNPSG believed it would be best to use the extensive work done by the industry in Georgia and apply that to Florida.
+This approach, the FNPSG concluded, would minimize the duplication of efforts in areas that would be shared between states in a regional approach, such as the development of the database.
 The initial step performed by the FNPSG subcommittees, subsequent to this change in direction, was to determine if there were any Florida specific issues that needed to be addressed in the Georgia documentation.
 Except for some of the language contained in the Limited Liability Corporation (LLC) charter and the Request for Proposal sent to vendors for the development of the database, there was little if any modification necessary.

 Before the FNPSG made any efforts to help develop the Southeast regional approach, it sent a letter to the Georgia Commission to determine if there was any interest in such an approach.
 The Georgia Commission agreed to some extent that the regional approach would be beneficial to the carriers, but it made it clear that the Florida Commission's efforts should not affect Georgia's implementation schedule.
-This recommendation is to address whether the Florida Commission should continue to work to develop a Southeast Regional Permanent Number Portability Mechanism.